Dream Pod 9: Heavy Gear

 In 1996, Dream Pod 9 partnered with Activision to create a Heavy Gear computer game, and the following year, Heavy Gear: The New Breed became Activision's first property to sell over a million copies.
 At the height of Dream Pod 9's popularity in the late 1990s, despite having a staff of only nine writers, Heavy Gear was reportedly the fourth-most popular roleplaying game in the U.S.

 In 1997, Dream Pod 9 released the second edition rules for Heavy Gear, again using the Silhouette game system.

 In 1998, Dream Pod 9 released their next major property, Jovian Chronicles, a rewrite of the setting they had created for the Mekton II RPG in 1993, now adapted to their own Silhouette game system.
-The company then published the swords-and-sorcery post-apocalyptic Tribe 8 (1998), and then its fourth role-playing game Gear Krieg (2001), an alternate-history game set during World War II.
+The company then published the post-apocalyptic fantasy role-playing game Tribe 8 (1998), and then its fourth role-playing game Gear Krieg (2001), set in an alternate-history World War II.

 In 1999, Dream Pod 9 licensed Heavy Gear to Sony Pictures, which resulted in a 40-episode 3D-animated series that had world-wide syndication.
 In 2002, Heavy Gear: The Animated Series was nominated for a Golden Reel Award for Best Sound Editing in Television Animation.